hmrc/play-frontend-hmrc/README.md

 ### Understanding library changes between versions

-We summarise what's changed between versions, and importantly any actions that may be required when upgrading past a specific version within our [changelog](CHANGELOG.md).
+We can summarise what's changed between versions, and importantly any actions that may be required when upgrading past a specific version within our [changelog](CHANGELOG.md).

 ### Integrating with play-frontend-hmrc